kizniche/Mycodo/README.rst

 Donate
 ------

 I have always made Mycodo free and I don't intend on changing that.
-However, if you find Mycodo useful and would like to support its continued development, please consider becoming a patron at `Patreon.com/mycodo <https://www.patreon.com/mycodo>`__
+However, if you find Mycodo useful and would like to support its continued development, please consider becoming a sponsor at `github.com/sponsors/kizniche <https://github.com/sponsors/kizniche>`__

-Several other one-time donation methods exist at `KyleGabriel.com/donate <https://kylegabriel.com/donate>`__.

 --------------